 (Please note - The device will be factory reset during this process)

-Please see link below for step-by-step guide on the above method:
+Please click here a step-by-step guide on the above method: